shampy911/best-pineapple/content/pages/index.md

         avatar_alt: Kapil Chaudhary's photo
         content: >-
           Abroad heights is an institution that actually turns dreams into realities.
-I went there for my IELTS which I passed with fyling colors that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
+I went there for my IELTS which I passed with flying colors that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
 They helped me to apply and choose college in Canada, prepared my Visa file from scratch